 One of the lesser known oils is called Cedarwood and it is also helpful in the garden.
 While snails and slugs may not always cause problems, in large amounts they can be a gardener’s worst nightmare.
 Cedarwood oil is great at naturally deterring snails and slugs from your plants.

 Applying the Oil

 There are many different ways that people choose to apply the essential oils into their gardens, and it is usually just a matter of preference.
 You can make a spray with a mixture of water and essential oils.
-All you have to do is take the essential oils that you want to use and add four to eight drops into a single gallon of water.
-Put the liquid into a sprayer and then apply it to your flowers, fruit and vegetable plants and if needed, directly on the fruit and vegetables.
+All you have to do is take the essential oils that you want to use and add 4-8 drops into a single gallon of water.
+Put the liquid into a sprayer and then apply it to your plants.

 To target specific insects in large numbers, take some cotton balls and add a few drops of the oil to them.
 This works best with peppermint oil or the purification blend.
-Next, place the cotton ball right onto the ant hill, burrow or other insect grouping to cause them to relocate immediately.
+Next, place the cotton ball right onto the ant hill, burrow or other insect grouping.
+This will cause them to relocate immediately.
 If that doesn’t work at first, you should repeat this same process.

 Yogurt containers are good to keep and recycle as well by burying them in the ground with the rim of the cup even with the dirt level.
-Simply place a few drops in each cup and the scent from the containers will repel anything you don’t want to come around.
+Simply place a few drops in each cup.
+The scent from the containers will repel anything you don’t want to come around.
 You can also soak strings and place them in the rows of your garden between the different plants.

 If you prefer to keep your homemade repellants out of the dirt and away from your plants, you can always soak or spray strips of fabric and hang them from trees or above your garden.
-These can be easily added to or, if needed, taken away if you feel the scents may be too strong.
+You can easily add to, or, if needed, take away as needed.
 It is also easy to go out and re-apply any oil if you feel like the effect has worn off.